What do you get when a former lighting technician, a gospel choir singer and a medical student all come together? ….

 I really wish that someone would say to me: “No, Helen, don’t be ridiculous!
 How can we ever make that happen?”
-The trouble is, with three eccentric brains, and even bigger personalities, we can make anything happen, especially for Will.
+The trouble is, with three eccentric brains, and even bigger personalities, we can make anything happen, especially for James.

-As Will approaches his 17th birthday, it has given us all time to pause and reflect on the year he has had, taking us all the way back to his 16th birthday and the present we, as a day team, made for him!
+As James approaches his 17th birthday, it has given us all time to pause and reflect on the year he has had, taking us all the way back to his 16th birthday and the present we, as a day team, made for him!
 No idea is impossible and out of reach, with the right scissors, glue stick and glass or two of motivational bubbly!!

 Enter three willing carers, into Andrea’s living room.
-The confetti still needs making, the lollipop sticks still need attaching to the hand drawn and hand-made puppets (suddenly we realise that perhaps only one us should have made the puppets as our giant paper cigar is as taller than Reginald Rake and the vibrant, crepe paper bumblebee, lovingly and unwittingly made by Will’s younger sister, takes up half of the shoe box stage.
+The confetti still needs making, the lollipop sticks still need attaching to the hand drawn and hand-made puppets (suddenly we realise that perhaps only one us should have made the puppets as our giant paper cigar is as taller than Reginald Rake and the vibrant, crepe paper bumblebee, lovingly and unwittingly made by James' younger sister, takes up half of the shoe box stage.
 Someone definitely didn’t suffer with stage fright) and where on earth do get a tractor from? - God bless You Tube!

 The stage is set and the camera angles are rehearsed again and again and again – Andrea’s mobile phone precariously balanced on the end of her table for the best shot.
 The filming gets rather wobbly as we have to press pause/play on the phone in order to slide my tablet in front of the screen to play the tractor clip.
 The finished product is seamless ;-D